litvinchuck/python-workout/README.md

-Bunch of programms written in python 3 created just for my entertainment and chalange.
+Bunch of programs written in python 3 created just for my entertainment and chalange.

 ### ftp.py
 Text-based single-threaded ftp client with status bar.